holon-platform/holon-json/README.md

 The module main features are:

+* A simple __JSON objects serialization and deserialization API__, to use concrete JSON parsers implementation in a easier and abstract way, providing also useful helper methods for Collections and `PropertyBox` types serialization and deserialization.
 * __JSON__ serialization and deserialization support for the `PropertyBox` platform foundation data container class.
 * __JAX-RS__ configuration and auto-configuration support to enable [Gson](https://github.com/google/gson) as default JSON type messages serialization and deserialization engine with `PropertyBox` support and to enable  `PropertyBox` serialization and deserialization when using [Jackson](http://wiki.fasterxml.com/JacksonHome) as default provider.
 * Full support of the __Java 8 date and time API__: the `java.time.*` data types serialization and deserialization is supported and enabled out-of-the-box.